numiralofe/fuzzy-sec/pages/shared_services.md

 For the message queueing the chosen solution is RabbitMQ because its a system that can scale to process and handle thousands of messages in simultaneous.

-For the inmemory database, the chosen solution is Redis again by the same scalability reasons has RabbitMQ.
+For the in memory database, the chosen solution is Redis because:
+- we are just using to store and persist user session data.
+- its by desing easy to install and maintain

 We need to take in account that any of this data is meant to be persisted.